Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: Kinetic model

 \subsection{Energy}

 (See \figref{pathenergy}.)
 For a configuration $\conf1$, denote by $\bondcount{\conf1}$ \markdef{$\bondcount{\placeholder}$} the number of bonds summed over all polymers.
 Denote by $\polycount{\conf1}$ \markdef{$\polycount{\placeholder}$} the number of polymers. \footnote{The quantities $H(\gamma)$ and $S(\gamma)$ are meant to evoke the thermodynamic quantities of enthalpy and entropy, although the mapping is not exact.
-Indeed, there are other contributions to physical entropy besides the number of separate complexes, and the free energy contribution of forming additional bonds typically contains substantial enthalpic and entropic parts. } Note that a saturated configuration has maximum $\bondcount{\conf1}$.
+Indeed, the free energy contribution of forming additional bonds typically contains substantial enthalpic and entropic parts.
+Further, while $\polycount{\conf1}$ captures entropy due to independent positions of separate polymers, chemical free energy may consider a variety of other entropic contributions.
+These may include geometric configurations of a single polymer, as well as the entropy due to swapping indistinguishable monomers.
+We can justify focusing on $S(\conf1)$ because its contribution arbitrarily predominates in taking the limit of large solution volume---that is, the low concentration regime~\cite{tbn}. } Note that a saturated configuration has maximum $\bondcount{\conf1}$.
 The \defterm{energy} of $\conf1$ is